We're here to help

 Can patients see a provider in person at the clinic?

 Yes, depending on your needs, we are offering limited medical appointments in-person.
-Please call a clinic first to make a phone appointment with a provider.
-Based on your situation, your health care team will determine if you need to be seen in person.
+Please call a clinic first.
 We have put extra safety measures in place to protect patients and staff, such as increased cleaning, limiting visitors, requiring staff, patients and visitors to wear masks or face coverings, and limiting the time patients spend in the waiting room.

 Is there help for stress, anxiety, depression, fear, worry and other emotions that people are feeling during this time?